-The Bond Opinion represents its legal judgment based in part upon the representations and covenants referenced therein and its review of current law, but is neither a guarantee of a result nor binding on the IRS or the courts.
-Bond Counsel assumes no duty to update or supplement its opinion to reflect any facts or circumstances that may come to Bond Counsel's attention after the date of its opinion or to reflect any changes in law or the interpretation thereof that may occur or become effective after such date.
+Bond Counsel's opinion represents its legal judgment based in part upon the representations and covenants referenced therein and its review of current law, but is neither a guarantee of a result nor binding on the Internal Revenue Service (the "IRS") or the courts.
+Bond Counsel assumes no duty to update or supplement the Bond Opinion to reflect any facts or circumstances that may come to Bond Counsel's attention after the date of the Bond Opinion or to reflect any changes in law or the interpretation thereof that may occur or become effective after such date.

-Customary practice in the giving of legal opinions includes not detailing in the opinion all of the assumptions, conditions, limitations and exclusions that are a part of the conclusions therein.
+Customary practice in the giving of legal opinions includes not detailing in the opinion all of the assumptions, limitations and exclusions that are a part of the conclusions therein.
 See "Statement on the Role of Customary Practice in the Preparation and Understanding of Third-Party Legal Opinions," 63 Bus.
 Law.
 1277 (2008), and "Legal Opinion Principles," 53 Bus.
 Law.
-831 (May 1998), updated by "Statement of Opinion Practices," 74 Bus.
+831 (May 1998), updated by "Statement of Opinion Practices", 74 Bus.
 Law.
 801, 807 (2019).
-Purchasers of the 2024 Bonds should seek the advice of counsel concerning such matters as they deem prudent in connection with their purchase of 2024 Bonds.
+Purchasers of the Bonds should seek advice or counsel concerning such matters as they deem prudent in connection with their purchase of Bonds.